How I Find Research Sources In Accessible Formats

 Louis Database of Accessible Materials

-The Louis database is maintained by American Printinghouse for the Blind and provides information on accessible educational materials produced in the US and Canada, including large print, braille, digital, and audio formats.
-This can make it easier to request accessible materials at the local level (as the accessible files already exist), and users can also reach out to APH librarians for more information.
+The Louis database is maintained by the American Printing House for the Blind (APH) and provides information on accessible educational materials produced in the US and Canada, including large print, braille, digital, and audio formats.
+The Louis search now also allows users to search across the NIMAC, Bookshare, and Learning Ally databases in one place, making it a powerful starting point for locating accessible materials.
+This can make it easier to request accessible materials at the local level (as the accessible files may already exist); users can also reach out to APH librarians for more information.

 Related links

-AccessText Network isn’t for students/researchers to use directly, but still provides users with textbooks in accessible formats.
-Through AccessText Network, assistive technology specialists and service providers can get digital copies of textbooks in accessible formats directly from another institution or from the publisher, which helps to prevent repetitive uploads and speed up the process in giving students access to the textbooks they need for their classes.
-The most common format for textbooks shared on AccessText is an unlocked PDF, and over 90% of requests are fulfilled in three days or less- this was really helpful when I transferred into a different class and had to quickly track down a textbook.
+The AccessText Network, now operated by the Association of American Publishers, is not for students or researchers to use directly.
+Through AccessText Network, assistive technology specialists and service providers can get digital copies of textbooks in accessible formats directly from another institution or from the publisher, which helps to prevent repetitive uploads and speed up the process of giving students access to the textbooks they need for their classes.
+This is offered through the Accessible Textbook Finder service, which searches multiple vendors by ISBN or title and provides combined results with links to accessible formats.

 Related links